FAQs

 Additives

 Beer.
 In my soap?
 Why, yes.
 That’s what I said!
 People have been rinsing their hair with beer for decades to moisturize and repair damaged hair.
 Including beer in our soaps produces a full moisturizing lather.
 Hops, an ingredient in beer, contains skin softening amino acids which can soothe irritated and inflamed skin.
 The brewer’s yeast in beer acts as an antibacterial agent, great for combating acne.
-Beer also contains vitamin B and other essential vitamins which further moisturizes the skin.
+Beer also contains vitamin B and other essential vitamins which further moisturize the skin.
 Beer soaps also have a mild, natural scent reducing the need for additional fragrances, if desired.

 Oatmeal/Colloidal Oatmeal.
 Oatmeal, and its natural oil coat, moisturize, protect and gently cleanse, while correcting the pH of itchy or inflamed skin.
 When added to baths, colloidal oatmeal doesn't clump; it spreads out and melts into a cloudy treatment that can relieve skin irritations.